-After completing processing and QC inspections, the 1-inch minus material, which has been processed through the rock crusher, may be used for road base aggregate.
-All MD and non-MEC related material leaving the Seaside MRA site will require two UXO signatures documenting that that the material is free of MEC and UXO using DD Form 1348-1A, July 91 (EG), which is included in Appendix E The signatures will certify and verify the following statement:
+After completing processing and QC inspections, the 1-inch minus material, which has been processed through the rock crusher, may be used for road base aggregate or other regulatory approved disposition.
+All MD and non-MEC related material (including the 1-inch minus material) leaving the Seaside MRA site will require the signature of the SUXOS and a UXO Quality Control Specialist documenting that that the material is free from explosives (FFE) using DD Form 1348-1A, July 91 (EG), which is included in Appendix E. The signatures will certify and verify the following statement: